caelcs/quarkus-template/README.md

 Main: This pipeline is triggered when you push to the main branch or merge the pull request.

 release: This pipeline is triggered when you create a release on the main branch.
-It will build the docker image and push it to GHCR.
+It will build the docker image and push it to DockerHub.

-Every docker imaged is available as a package in the github repository.

 for this you have to create github tab that starts with v*